-Figure 5 The numbering and alignment of IST with the TPC sectors
+Figure 5 The numbering and alignment of IST with the TPC sectors.
+This again is an East-view of the configuration.

 (text below is to be confirmed and cross-checked with G.W et al.)

 To be consistent with the STAR convention the columns should be counted 1-12 from low to high z, and the rows as 1-64 starting clockwise in phi.